 - Kosher salt to taste

-- 3/4 cup Freshly grated extra sharp white cheddar cheese
+- ¾ cup white cheddar cheese freshly grated extra sharp

-- 10 slices Hickory smoked thick sliced bacon chopped and divided equally
+- 10 slices thick-sliced bacon chopped and divided equally

 - 1 bunch green scallions thinly sliced

-Using a potato masher begin mashing potatoes and incorporating mentioned ingredients together.
+- Using a potato masher, begin mashing potatoes and incorporating the mentioned ingredients together.
 (I like my mashed potatoes to be a little chunky to add additional texture.)
-Once you have the desired consistency add 3/4 of a cup of white cheddar to potatoes and 1/2 of equally divided chopped bacon and stir ingredients in.
+Once you have the desired consistency, add ¾ of a cup of white cheddar to potatoes and ½ of equally divided chopped bacon and stir ingredients in.

 - Place in glass oven-safe baking dish large enough to retain ingredients, about 3 quarts or 9×14 in size.
 (I do not use cooking spray and have never had an issue with mine sticking, you may add if desired) top with ½ cup of freshly grated yellow sharp cheese and remained of bacon.